Daylight saving time (DST)

 - Does this country or area (e.g. only a part of Australia does it) observe DST?

 - What day of the year they start doing it?

 - What time of the morning they switch the time?

 - Do they still practice it this year?

-All these questions should help you determine the exact time in the area you are interested in – knowing the time zone of that area may be insufficient because if that area observes DST on a different area that there you live, the difference between the two is going to change depending on what month of the year it is: (e.g. till October 29, 2016 the difference between time in France and Canada is 8 hours; then on October 30 it is going to be 9 hours, then again 8 hours on November 8; then on March 12, 2017 – the difference is going to be only 7 hours due to the commencement of DST in Canada).
+All these questions should help you determine the exact time in the area you are interested in.
+Importantly, just knowing the time zone of your area of destination (or intended communication) may be insufficient because your area and the target area may switch the time on a different date (e.g. till October 29, 2016 the difference between time in France and Canada is 8 hours; then on October 30 it is going to be 9 hours, then again 8 hours on November 8; then on March 12, 2017 – the difference is going to be only 7 hours due to the commencement of DST in Canada).